Optimistic-Ostriches/DjangoApp/README.md

 The live server is availabe for endpoint testing through SwaggerHub.
 (Note: Not all endpoints are currently implemented.

+A .yaml specification is also provided in the repository.

 ## Live Deployment

 The service is deployed as an Azure Web App, with the Django-admin endpoint here: